atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 **Using Qualifiers in Shared Namespaces:** When adding cloud resources to a shared namespace, it's a best practice to prefix those resource names with an organization identifier so that you avoid conflict with AWS-managed resources and can easily identify your own custom resources.

 **Lower Case, Camel Case, etc:** Most AWS cloud resource names support using a range of characters and cases.
-Typically, AWS-managed resources use camelcase, but organizations often standardize on one style and strive to use that throughout.
+Typically, AWS-managed resources use camelcase, but organizations often standardize on one style and strive to use that style throughout their cloud environment.

 TO DO: Provide link to cloud resource naming best practices.